 When we went, the museum had free entry, although unfortunately a lot of the information was not available in English.

 The Karakul lake is famous for being surrounded by snow-capped mountains and is sometimes called the “black lake” or “mountain lake” by locals – at least when they tried conversing with us in English.

 The area is renowned for its natural beauty and can be experienced with more than just a day trip if you arrange to either camp or stay in the small town nearby.

-You are also likely to see the traditional yurts or gers within a close proximity to the lake which local people still use today.
+You are also likely to see the traditional yurts or gers in close proximity to the lake, which local people still use today.